How to Create Generational Wealth for Black People

 Youth may choose to continue on to an institution of higher education at graduation to gain further knowledge in careers with high generational wealth potential.

 Next Steps for “Create Generational Wealth for Black People”

-We invite you to learn more about our plans to help create generational wealth for Black people (Foundational Black/African Americans) by educating and supporting youth.
+We invite you to learn more about our plans to help create generational wealth for Black people (Foundational Black people, African Americans, Hebrews, and Moors) by educating and supporting youth.
 You’ll see our plans to build a school, provide housing for homeless Black youth, and build an Innovation and Entrepreneurship Center for youth to grow their business and hold events.